banarasikumar/Blancbeu-Netlify-Firebase/replit.md

 - **Smart Detection**: Automatic theme selection based on time of day (6 AM - 5 PM: Light, 5 PM - 6 AM: Dark) for first-time visitors
 - **Persistence**: User theme preference saved in localStorage and restored on subsequent visits

-### App Shell Architecture (NEW - Version 17.0.0)
-- **Native App-Like UI Pattern**: True Single Page Application (SPA) with persistent header and bottom navigation
-- **Fixed Header**: Stays visible at top with logo, theme toggle, and desktop navigation menu
-- **Scrollable Content Area**: Middle section displays different pages without reloads or scrolling header/nav
-- **Fixed Bottom Navigation**: 5 tabs (Home, Notifications, Bookings, Chat, Account) always visible at bottom
-- **Smooth Page Transitions**: 0.3s fade-in animations when switching between pages
-- **Smart Navigation Controller**: JavaScript AppShellNavigator class manages all page switching and active states
-- **Mobile-First Responsive**: Optimized spacing and touch-friendly navigation for all screen sizes
-- **Zero Page Reloads**: Content swaps in memory - no server requests for navigation

 ### UI/UX Decisions
 - **Theming**: Dual-theme system with dynamic CSS variables.
 Dark Mode is premium 24k gold on deep black, Light Mode is sophisticated warm/cream on white.
 Themes are user-toggleable via modern circular glassmorphism button with smooth transitions.
 - **Navigation**: iOS-style bottom navigation bar with glassmorphism effects, scroll-based visibility toggling, and theme-aware styling.
-Desktop top navigation for multi-section browsing.
 - **Animations**: In dark mode only, incorporates animations including transparent Diwali fireworks overlay, brand name shimmer, sparkling particle backgrounds, offer card glow effects, and rose petal rain.
 All animations disabled in light mode.
 - **Design Elements**: Uses `Cinzel` for luxury headings and `Poppins` for body text.
 Features glassmorphism with strong blur and shadow depth for interactive elements.
-- **Responsiveness**: Fully responsive across all devices with optimized images for various screen sizes and proper spacing adjustments.
+- **Responsiveness**: Fully responsive across all devices with optimized images for various screen sizes.

 ### Technical Implementations
 - **Frontend**: Vanilla HTML, CSS, JavaScript for maximum control and performance.
 - **Theme System**: CSS custom properties (`--bg-primary`, `--text-primary`, `--shadow-dark`, etc.) defined in `theme-variables.css`.
 Two complete theme definitions: one for `:root` (dark) and one for `:root[data-theme="light"]`.
 - **State Management**: `ThemeController` class manages theme state, synchronizes with localStorage, and updates DOM attributes.
-- **App Shell Navigation**: `AppShellNavigator` class manages page routing, active states, and smooth transitions without page reloads.
 - **CSS Architecture**: Refactored to use CSS variables throughout for colors, backgrounds, shadows, and borders.
 All hardcoded colors replaced with variable references.
 - **Image Optimization**: WebP format with PNG fallbacks for iOS, resized to display dimensions, lazy loading for performance.
 - **Scroll Behavior**: Unified header and bottom navigation visibility management based on scroll events.